Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

 If you are thinking about buying a rice cooker, there are three main categories: standard electric, induction heating, and induction heating pressure cooking rice cookers.
 Size, how the cooker will be used, and the features you need are factors to consider when choosing an induction rice cooker.

 The induction rice cookers are more expensive than traditional electric rice cookers.
-You may be wondering if an induction rice cooker is worth the price.
 If you prepare rice on a regular basis and are short on time, then they are worth looking into.